sanger/janitor/README.md

     flake8

+isort is used for tidying up imports:

+    isort .

-All three tools can be run by executing:
+All four tools can be run by executing:

     ./forlint.sh

+**Note:** VSCode settings have been included in the repository and are consistent with the configurations in `pyproject.toml` and `setup.cfg` so that the code is formatted on save.

 ## Deployment